Sudan entry requirements for Netherlands passport holders

 May be checked

-Dutch passport holders must obtain a visa before traveling to Sudan.
-There is no visa-on-arrival option for tourism.
-The application process can take several weeks, so plan accordingly.
+Dutch passport holders must obtain a visa before travelling to Sudan for any purpose, including tourism.
+There is no visa-on-arrival option for Netherlands nationals.
+Apply through the Sudanese embassy or consulate well in advance, as processing can take several weeks.

 Entry requirements